m-lima/rust-vai/README.md

 | `suggestion` | URL to use for suggestions from the target.
 Query will be appended to it          |
 | `parser`     | How to parse the suggestions.
 One of `GOOGLE`, `DUCK`, `NONE`                     |

-The configuration is kept in an application specific config directory:
+When loaded into `vai`, the configuration is kept in an application specific config directory:

 |Platform | Value                                 | Example                          |
 | ------- | ------------------------------------- | -------------------------------- |